I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 While traveling with children requires much work, it is better than being at home

-The second excuse I have heard about traveling with children is that it is more work than it is worth.
-(I worked as a travel agent, so I’ve had a lot of these conversations over the years)!
+Is traveling with children worth the work it requires?
 You know what is more work for me?
 Staying home and cooking meals and cleaning up THREE TIMES A DAY!
 Haha.

 Yes, there is a lot of work involved in the preparation for traveling with children: making sure all of the laundry is finished, preparing food for the road, and planning itineraries and hotels.
 BUT, even on a busy vacation, you’ll get to eat out more often or someone else will make your bed!
 To me, that is worth the work it takes before and after the trip!